tigerchen52/tigerchen52.github.io/index.md

 My research primarily focuses on natural language processing (NLP) and large language models (LLMs).
 I am dedicated to developing efficient, reliable, and open-source models and tools, with a particular emphasis on information extraction and biomedical applications.
 Specifically, my research topics include:

-* **Large vs Small: Collaborative AI Modeling Approaches**.
+* **Large vs Small: Collaborative AI Modeling Approaches (Frugal AI)**.
 In our [survey](https://arxiv.org/abs/2409.06857), we systematically examine the collaborations between LLMs and SMs.
 My research will primarily build upon this foundational concept, focusing on leveraging the complementary strengths of both LLMs and SMs.
 * **Interpretable and Trustworthy Models**.
 The goal of interpretability is to provide a human-understandable explanation of a model’s internal reasoning process, i.e., *how the model works (transparency and faithfulness)*.
 I am interested in uncertainty estimation, knowledge mechanism of LLMs, and fact-checking.
 * **Efficient Knowledge-Augmented LLMs**.
 LLMs may struggle with tasks that require domain-specific expertise or up-to-date information.
 I aim to explore cost-effective methods for enhancing reasoning capabilities, e.g. logical reasoning.